 However, average hourly earnings was slightly disappointing since it fell from 0.4% to 0.3% to reflect lower wages.

 Components of the November NFP report indicated that employment gains were seen mostly across the board, with the exception of the retail sector.

 What’s expected this time?

-- June average hourly earnings to post 0.4% uptick
+- Average hourly earnings to tick back up to 0.4%

-This should be enough to bring the unemployment rate even lower to 5.6%.
-However, wage growth might slow down a bit to a 0.4% monthly gain.
+This should be enough to bring the unemployment rate even lower to 4.1% and boost average hourly earnings back up to 0.4%.